Arrow (missile family): Arrow 2

-Two successful tests (designated IIT#21 and IIT#22) of the steering, control and cruising systems were conducted without target missiles on July 30, 1995, and February 20, 1996.
+Two successful tests (designated IIT#21 and IIT#22) of the steering, control, and cruising systems were conducted without target missiles on July 30, 1995, and February 20, 1996.
 Two successful interceptions took place on August 20, 1996, and March 11, 1997, and were designated AIT#21 and AIT#22.

 Another interception test (AIT#23) was conducted on August 20, 1997, but the missile was destroyed when its steering system malfunctioned.
 The fault was corrected in time to ensure the success of AST#3, the first comprehensive test of the entire system.
 On September 14, 1998, all system components successfully countered a computer-simulated threat.
 On November 29, 1998, Israel Aerospace Industries delivered the first operational Arrow 2 interceptor to the Israeli Ministry of Defense.

 A full system interception test (AST#4) was held on November 1, 1999.
-During this test the Arrow system located, tracked and intercepted a TM-91C target missile simulating a "Scud" missile, launched on a very steep trajectory from a ship located offshore.
+During this test, the Arrow system located, tracked, and intercepted a TM-91C target missile simulating a "Scud" missile, launched on a very steep trajectory from a ship located offshore.
 The IAI TM-91C target missile was itself based on the Arrow 1 interceptor.
 On March 14, 2000, the first complete Arrow 2 battery was rolled out in a ceremony at Palmachim Airbase.
 In his speech, then IAF commander Aluf Eitan Ben Eliyahu said:

 Another Arrow 2 test (AST#5) took place on September 14, 2000, this time with a new target missile, the Rafael Advanced Defense Systems "Black Sparrow".
 This airborne ballistic target missile, launched by an IAF F-15 towards Israel's coastline at a ballistic trajectory simulating an aggressor "Scud", was intercepted and destroyed.
 Consequently, the following month saw the Palmachim Arrow battery declared operational by the Israeli Air Defense Command.
 The "Black Sparrow" has since been used as the aggressor target in the AST#6, AST#9, and AST#10 tests.
 Reportedly, in June 2001 Arrow missiles were test-fired in the course of a joint American-Israeli-Turkish exercise code-named Anatolian Eagle, in the southeast of Turkey.
 On August 27, 2001 (AST#6), the Arrow system successfully intercepted its target at some 100 km from shore, the highest and farthest that the Arrow 2 had been tested to date.
 In October 2002 the second battery was declared operational.

+In June 2003, a team of senior engineers, co-inventors, and project managers from Israel Aerospace Industries (IAI) and its subcontractors were awarded the Israel Defense Prize for the development and production of the Arrow missile defense system.